sCrypt-Inc/learn-scrypt-courses/en/course-03/lesson-02/chapter-01/README.md

-# Chapter 1: Integrating frontend
+# Chapter 1: Add a front-end

-After completing the previous lesson, the sCrypt contract portion of our Tic Tac Toe dApp is complete.
-Next we need to integrate the front end so that users can play the tic-tac-toe game on the web.
+After completing the previous lesson, the sCrypt contract portion of our TicTacToe dApp is ready.
+Next we need to add a front-end so that users can play the TicTacToe game in a browser.

+Since the focus of this course is on sCrypt, we assume you are already familiar with front-end development, and will not cover them.

 ## Prepare

-The front-end interface of the Tic Tac Toe dApp will be created using [Create React App](https://create-react-app.dev/).
+The front-end interface of the dApp will be created using [Create React App](https://create-react-app.dev/).

 ```ts
 npx create-react-app tic-tac-toe --template typescript